 4. Shoe Shine

 Use the inside of a banana peel as shoe polish.
 Rub it onto your shoes, and buff with a soft cloth for a quick and easy shine!
-Bananas contain potassium, which is coincidentally found in, you guessed it, shoe polish.
+Bananas contain potassium, which also happens to be found in—you guessed it—shoe polish.

-Mash a banana in a bowl, then top with your favorite oatmeal or hot cereal.
-Stir together for a delicious and creamy breakfast that is sure to keep you full until lunchtime.
+Super sweet overripe bananas make a tasty addition to a bowl of oatmeal!
+Mash your banana in a bowl, then top it with your favorite oatmeal or hot cereal.
+Stir together for a delicious and creamy breakfast that is sure to keep you satisfied until lunchtime.